 The Company is working to negotiate longer-term easements with the underlying landowners to allow access for a future drilling program at Placeton and Caballo Muerto.
 Part of this process is a court procedure whereby a provincial judge will review and decide whether to approve or reject all submitted easement applications.
-On April 19th, 2023, a judge in the 1st Civil Court of Vallenar, Chile, rejected the Company's request for an easement to allow access for exploration work, including drilling, on a portion of the Company's Placeton project.
-The Company believes the judge's decision is contrary to Chilean mining law and the Company intends to immediately file an appeal with the Copiapó Court of Appeals.
+On April 19, 2023, a judge in the 1st Civil Court of Vallenar, Chile, rejected the Company's request for an easement to allow access for exploration work, including drilling, on a portion of the Company's Placeton project.
+The Company believes the judge's decision is contrary to Chilean mining law and the Company has filed an appeal with the Copiapó Court of Appeals that is expected to be heard in late Q3 of 2023.
 Access to the remainder of the Placeton project, including the Caballo Muerto project, is currently being negotiated with a separate landowner.